gbilkhu/gbilkhu.github.io/README.md

 ## About

+I am driven by the curiousity and desire to study all things technical with a natural tendancy to figure out how things work.
+As I grow, my curious nature seems to pull me deeper into the application of sciences, pursuing subjects like Physics, Mathematics, Computer Science in my schooling.
+An aspect of technical work that I enjoy is that it nearly always involved data and analysis which has drawn me towards developing a passion for working with Computers, building them, programming them and learning more about them.

-I am passionate about Computers, building them, programming them and learning more about them.
-Additionally, I enjoy working with and analyzing data, especially to tinker and figure out how things work.
-I also have some experience working with graphics design and making logos.
-Naturally I will use the things I have learned together in some areas like web development or data visualization.
-I have ambitions to become a full-stack developer, and I believe that with my skills I can bring valueable contributions to a dev team and continue expanding upon my knowledge and skills.
+Naturally I will use the things I have learned together in some areas like business intelligence, data visualization, and web development.
+I have ambitions to become a full-stack web developer, and believe that with my skills I can bring valueable contributions to a dev team as a junior developer.

 ## Portfolio